conan-io/docs/reference/commands.rst

 	$ conan user [-p PASSWORD] [--remote REMOTE] [name]

-Update your cached user [and your password] to avoid it will be requested later, e.g., while you're uploading a package.
+Update your cached user name [and password] to avoid it being requested later, e.g. while you're uploading a package.
-You can have more than one user, and locally manage all your packages from your different accounts without having to change user.
+You can have more than one users, and locally manage all your packages from your different accounts, without having to change user.
 Just **conan export user/channel** the conanfiles, and develop.
 Changing the user, or introducing the password is only necessary for uploading to the servers.